asdqwex/doplr/README.md

 Note that while sweeps can take a **long time**.
 By default Doplr's agent will not observe the host longer than it needs to (in the case of information collection, this is configurable via `--observefor NUM_SECONDS`, and defaults to 15 seconds).
 On production hosts, 15 seconds is typically more than enough time to gather meaningful date.

-# Radar

-Radar provides the ability to background and schedule sweeps via creating a daemon with an HTTP interface.

-`doplr radar start` starts the daemon.
-Conversely, `doplr radar stop` and `doplr radar status` work as expected.
-Additionally, for automation purposes, `doplr radar status` will exit with a status of 0 when the service is running and 1 when it is not.
-Once backgrounded, sweeps can be sent to the background process: `doplr sweep ... --radar`.
-You can also queue a sweep of the entire known forecast with `doplr sweep --all --radar`.

 ## Scheduling

 You can very easily schedule sweeps with the cron system using the commands above.
 However, you can also: `doplr sweep --all --radar --every 5m`